awkena/panGenomeBreedr/docs/reference/pg_query_by_metadata.md

-# Query genotypes filtered by sample metadata attributes
+# Query genotypes filtered by sample metadata attributes in the pangenome database.

-This function connects to the public panGenomeBreedr API to retrieve genotypes for a genomic region, filtered to only include a subset of samples defined by metadata attributes (e.g., specific countries, populations, or clusters).
+This function connects to the public panGenomeBreedr API to retrieve genotypes for a specific genomic region, but restricts the output to a subset of samples defined by metadata attributes (e.g., extracting variants only for specific countries, populations, or phenotypic clusters).

 ## Usage